pyeventsourcing/eventsourcing/docs/topics/examples/content-management.rst

 automatic :ref:`snapshotting <automatic-snapshotting>`, and the use of the declarative syntax for domain models with :ref:`non-trivial command methods <non-trivial-command-methods>`.

-This example also shows how to use a thread-specific context variable to set the value of a common event attribute without cluttering all the command methods with the same argument.
-In this example the ID of the user is recorded on each event, but the same technique can be used to set correlation and causation IDs on all events in a domain model.
+This example also shows how to set event metadata.
+In this example, the ID of a user is recorded in the metadata of each event.
+The same technique can be used to set correlation IDs and causation IDs.

 Domain model
 ------------